RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

 ###### Flashing the firmware

-Once compiled, you can find the output file in the “**Debug**” folder of the directory where you downloaded the firmware.
-See Figure 21.
+8. Once compiled, you can find the output file in the “**Debug**” folder of the directory, where you downloaded the firmware.
+See **Figure 21**.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/firmware-hex-file.png"